Let’s settle this now: THERE IS NO WIDESPREAD RELIGIOUS PERSECUTION IN THE MILITARY.

 I think some people genuinely misunderstand what’s really going on.
 But I also think that some people are preying on the fears of others.
 For those who are doing so, read this next sentence carefully: KNOCK IT OFF!

 No one is taking away our Bibles!
-President Obama doesn’t care if I talk about Jesus or not!
+President Obama didn’t care if I talked about Jesus or not!
 And if the President did want me to stop talking about Jesus…and tried to stop me…could I stop?
 OF COURSE NOT!
 I have to share my faith in Jesus or I violate Christ’s command (Matthew 28:18-20)!
+And for those who believe that Trump is the modern American savior of religious freedom, I can’t wait to laugh at you when his term is over.

 I admit freely that I have faced some ridicule from my peers in the military.
 One time I will say it was actual persecution.
 But I have not experienced, nor has anyone else I know, any widespread persecution in the military.
 Yet the story keeps getting told that we aren’t allowed to share openly about our faith in Jesus Christ.
 It’s time to fix this misunderstanding for good.